L-Kasu/Personalized-Search-Engine/README.md

 ## word-embdedding
 TODO

-## CLustering
+## Clustering

 Via the k-means clustering algorithm (Implementation https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html)
 (Constructor: clustering.Clustering (doc_vector-matrix: 2d-Array/csr-matrix)).
 The Clustering object gets created as follows:
 Clustering the documents into Clusters by their cosine-similarity, to greatly speed up the searching process.
-The optimal number of Clusters for a given directory gets evaluatet via the elbow method and applied (method: find_optimal_k (max: int)).
-Gets applied in the Constructor automatically Then the cluster gets predicted
+The optimal number of Clusters for a given directory gets evaluated via the elbow-method and applied (method: find_optimal_k (max: int)).
+Gets applied in the Constructor automatically.
+Then the cluster gets predicted
 (method: predict_the_cluster_of_vector(vec: 1D-Array).
 After given the index of a predicted cluster, the actual Cluster gets returned.
-Then the usual search-procedure is now used, but only on the predicted Cluster, which Should give a speedup by the factor k.
+Then the usual search-procedure is now used but only on the predicted Cluster, which should give a speedup by the factor k.
-It is very important too normalize the vectors before Clustering them.
+It is very important to normalize the vectors before Clustering them.
 Only that way useful results will apper.

 ## Machine-Learning
 Machine learning model to predict the similarity of two documents.
 Here the Logistic-Regression Algorithm is used (see: https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression).
 Firstgets train by a test dataset of documents, (which can be either realted or unrelated (given by a dictionary = {doc_id: list-of-related-document ids}.